theory/justatheory/content/post/postgres/mini-summit-five.md

     And that's it.
 Thank you everybody for coming, I really appreciate.
 We'll see you next time

+    *   *Tobias Bussmann* in chat: Thanks for the insights and discussion!

+    *   Jeremy S: Thank you!

   [Omnigres]: https://omnigres.com
   [Yurri Rashkovskii]: https://yrashk.com